Anna042023/CrossCityBench/README.md

   </tbody>
 </table>

-## 🧩 The technical pathway decision matrix for cross-city traffic prediction
+### Revision 9: The technical pathway decision matrix for cross-city traffic prediction

 **Note：** Empirical thresholds are derived from systematic experiments.
 Leave-one-city-out validation on 6 unseen pairs shows the recommended paradigm achieves top-2 accuracy in 83% of cases.